goliatone/go-users/README.md

 - `preferences`: resolver helpers for scoped preference trees.
 - `scope`: guard, policies, and resolver utilities.
 - `registry`: Bun helpers for registering SQL migrations and schema metadata.
-- `activity`: Bun repository, ActivitySink helpers, and fixtures for audit logging.
+- `activity`: Bun repository, ActivitySink helpers, and fixtures for audit logging (see `activity/README.md`).
 - `docs` and `examples`: runnable references for transports, guards, and schema feeds.

 ## Prerequisites